inabikarilibrary/inalib/inapedia/players/french/spacegenesis.md

-# SRAW
+# SpaceGenesis

-SRAW is a French player, maining Nomash.
+SpaceGenesis is a French player, maining Nomash.

 ## Achievements